MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 You can add a Professional Services Tools Library task to an existing security task or create a new task.
 Once a security task is created, you can either add the task to an existing role ID or create a new role ID.
 The instructions provided demonstrate how to create a new task, new role ID, and apply the new role ID to a user through User Security Setup.

 > [!IMPORTANT]
 > Predefined security tasks and roles are not set up in Microsoft Dynamics GP for Professional Services Tools Library.
-If you want to log in as a user other than “sa,” you must set up security tasks and roles specific for each desired user(s).
+If you want to log in as a user other than "sa," you must set up security tasks and roles specific for each desired user(s).
-Regardless of how role-based security is defined in Microsoft Dynamics GP, there are multiple Professional Services Tools that require the user be logged in as “sa.”
+Regardless of how role-based security is defined in Microsoft Dynamics GP, there are multiple Professional Services Tools that require the user be logged in as "sa."
 Refer to Before you begin on page 1 for information on the specific tools.
 In order for a tool to execute properly and run reports as designed, all operations relating to the Reports and Files associated to the tools must be given access along with the Window Type.

 Some of the options in creating a security task illustrated below can be changed depending on what type of security you need.